hertie-data-science-lab/ds01-infra/docs-user/README.md

 That's it!

-You can continue to work on computationally-cheap tasks locally without a GPU, then spin up a new container when needed.
+You can continue to work on computationally-**in**expensive tasks locally without a GPU, then spin up a new container when needed.

 *A proper Git workflow is better practice than manually downloading/uploading files to ds01.
 Your files will be version controlled and accessible from any computer!*